-When the region’s most prolific explorers, Hamilton Hume and William Hovell, discovered what would come to be known as the Broken River, they’d clearly run out of names.
-‘Swampy River’ was problematic for the first delineated road from Sydney to Melbourne, and was renamed ‘Broken River’ 16 years later when a temporary bridge was constructed (thus ‘breaking’ the river) to allow overland access.
+When the region’s most prolific explorers, Hamilton Hume and William Hovell, discovered what we know today as Benalla, they originally referred to its river as ‘Swampy River’.
+The river was renamed ‘Broken River’ 16 years later when a temporary bridge was constructed over it, (thus ‘breaking’ the river), to allow overland access.

 Following the Faithfull Massacre in 1838, a police border post was established, and with that followed settlement.
 Pastoral overlanders took full advantage of the grazing and pastoral lands along the river, growing wheat, orchards and vines.